ourworldventures/www_ourparadise/content/about/index.md

 ### Our Manifesto

-<p>OurParadise is a home for all of us.
+<p>Eden is a home for all of us.
 A laid-back no frills environment that allows us to slow down, get back in touch with mother nature, and with ourselves.
-OurParadise is a raw and safe space for collaboration and co-creation, for imagination and celebration.</p>
+Eden is a raw and safe space for collaboration and co-creation, for imagination and celebration.</p>

 - We say hello to each other and offer a warm smile
 - We treat each other with kindness and do not discriminate